ntd/adg/README.md

     ```
     demo/adg-demo
     ```
-4. Install the library.
-You must usually have root privileges if you intend to install the library on your system folders.
+4. Permanently install the ADG.
+You must usually have root privileges if you intend to install it in your system folders.
     ```
+    # Using meson
+    ninja intall
     # Using autotools
     make install
-    # Using meson
-    ninja intall
     ```